 The Estación Toltén School celebrated its birds and ancestral wisdom at a community event that included children, teachers, and wise elders of the Mapuche territory called the Trawün NEWEN MEW TAÑI FOLIL.
 Many people in the community came together and listened to the ancestral messages that birds from the Toltén area in La Araucanía, Chile, bring.
 They also met for two days to exchange knowledge about the fascinating local birds and their trips from the perspective and understanding of the Mapuche worldview.

-This Trawün (community meeting), had two parts.
-The first day consisted of conversations between Professor Ruth Alonso Pichun, along with Millaray, Mariely, Aylyn, Lizette, Miguel, Marco, Dylan Coyan, Aukin and Andrea Avendano, who prepared materials for the Trawün.
-The leaders also talked with the participants about the birds that they saw near their school as well as in their community.
+This Trawün (community meeting) had two parts.
+The first day consisted of talks and an exchange of ideas between Professor Ruth Alonso Pichun, along with Millaray, Mariely, Aylyn, Lizette, Miguel, Marco, Dylan Coyan, Aukin and Andrea Avendano and the community.
+After the brainstorming session, the leaders and the participants went on a bird walk in their community.

-On the second part of the day, the helpers made a list of the birds that they saw every day and drew them.
+Later in the day, the helpers made a list of the birds that they watched every day and drew them.
 In order to share the list with the community, they made a small bird theater, where each child could talk about how they interacted with the birds mentioned in the theater show.
-In addition, they examined the flora near the school and were able to distinguish some bushes and medicinal trees that the birds frequented.
+In addition, they examined the flora near the school and were able to distinguish some bushes and medicinal trees that the birds frequented, which was wonderful!

 First Day Pictures: